lupyuen/lupyuen.github.io/src/pinephone2.md

 1.  _Fixing up NuttX for PinePhone..._

-    _Surely we can do that for the next couple of years?_
+    _Surely we can do that for the next couple of months?_

     Allwinner A64 SoC was released in 2015...
 That's __8 years ago__!